Fnefe/google-docs-article/navigating-the-google-docs-interface.md

 ## Navigating The Google Docs Interface
-Understanding the Google Docs interfece is important in using it's features effectively.
+Understanding the Google Docs interface is important in using it's features effectively.
 This is a breakdown of key areas you will encounter when you create a document.

 ---
 ### 1. Title Bar
 Located at the Top left is the title of your document.
 It is displayed as Untitiled Document.
-Clicck and edit document title.
+Click and edit document title.

 ### 2. Menu Bar
 It runs horizontaly immediately after the title bar.
 It contains:
 - **File:** Contains create, open, save, download and print document.